aurels/geni/README.md

     $ rake spec

-All request responses are stubbed via Faraday.
+All request responses are stubbed via Faraday in `spec/support/mocked_responses`.

 # Feedback and help